mne-tools/mne-bids-pipeline/docs/source/index.md

-# :brain: What is the MNE-BIDS-Pipeline?
+# :brain: What is MNE-BIDS-Pipeline?

 {%
   include-markdown "../../README.md"